 Blog

 If you’re thinking about selling your house to a cash buyer, one of the biggest questions homeowners have is how to choose the right one.
 The truth is, not all cash buyers operate the same way.
 Some are experienced local investors who can close exactly as promised.
 Others are simply trying to lock up a contract and figure out the rest later.
-To put it simply, there are legitimate cash home buyers that can deliver on their promise, but you need to do your research fist.
+There are legitimate cash home buyers who can deliver on their promise, but you need to do your research first.

 The most common issue I see is something called retrading.